 “One night, thieves broke into my shop and stole all my valuable things.
 I had spent so long collecting each and every item—piece by piece!”

-“Luckily, I had written down the serial numbers of the old notes, so I immediately called my friends in the same trade and told them about it— that’s how the thieves got caught: they were trying to resell the stolen goods!
+“Luckily, I had written down the serial numbers of the old currency notes, so I immediately called my friends in the same trade and told them about it— that’s how the thieves got caught: they were trying to resell the stolen goods to these other shops!

 “The police said these guys were linked to a drug syndicate, and I think they’re still in jail.”

 Shopkeeper Stories is a photographic documentary of small business owners with their trades around the world, sharing their views on business and life.
 You can catch all the posts on Facebook and Instagram @ShopkeeperStories.
 Enjoy!